danhoat/woo-variation-custom/README.md

 Done. <br />

 <h5>3) Allow guest checkout.</h5>

-From dashboard => Woocommerce menu => Account & Privacy tab => mark check into the checkbox "Allow customers to place orders without an account" then save this form.\
+From dashboard => Woocommerce menu => Account & Privacy tab => mark check into the checkbox "Allow customers to place orders without an account" then save this form.<br />

+<h5>4) Display a list of user orders in BO</h5>